seberydev/CLab-Framework/README.md

 # CLab-Framework
-A single header file framework made with C++ and SDL2 to make games easily!
+A Single Header File Framework made with SDL2 and C++ to work easily!